 - Requesting $500,000 or more in direct costs for any one year

 - Include documentation of your approval for using select agents.

 - Submit a modular budget if requesting $250,000 or less in annual direct costs for activity codes requiring modular.
 NIH does not accept detailed budgets for these applications even if the rest of it is in good order.

 - Use proper font size, margins, and other formatting.

-CSR may return your application to you without a peer review if you fail to do any of the following: complete all required form fields, use the correct forms, format your documents properly, or follow instructions in the FOA and SF 424 Application Guide.
+CSR may return your application to you without a peer review if you fail to do any of the following: complete all required form fields, use the correct forms, format your documents properly, or follow instructions in the NOFO and SF 424 Application Guide.

 And finally, NIND's program staff may decline your application if you don't meet the requirements of our request for applications or institute-specific program announcement.